Sourdough Strawberry Cheesecake Cookies

 How to make Sourdough Strawberry Cheesecake Cookies

-Make the cream cheese filling by beating together the softened cream cheese and powdered sugar together until smooth with a mixer.
+Step 1: Beat together the softened cream cheese and powdered sugar until smooth.

-Scoop the mixture into 17 one-tablespoon-sized balls and place them on a parchment-lined baking sheet.
-Place them in the freezer until you are ready to use them.
+Step 2: Scoop the mixture into 21 one-tablespoon-sized balls and place them on a parchment-lined baking sheet.
+Place them in the freezer covered until you are ready to use them.

-Using a 2 Tablespoon cookie scoop, scoop out 34 cookie dough balls onto a parchment-lined baking sheet.
+Step 6: Using a 2-Tablespoon cookie scoop, scoop out 42 cookie dough balls onto a parchment-lined baking sheet.
 Cover and place them in the fridge for at least 30 minutes.

-Remove the cream cheese balls from the freezer.
+Step 7: Remove the cream cheese balls from the freezer.
 Take one of the cream cheese balls and add it to the middle of one flattened cookie dough ball.
 Take a second cookie dough ball and place it on top.
-Seal the edges of the cookie together and lightly roll in a ball.
+Seal the edges of the cookie together, as best you can, and lightly roll in a ball.

 Storage for Sourdough Strawberry Cheesecake Cookies